 Machine learning and extraction makes it easy to implement and embed a contract management system into the legal team without outsized capital- or operating-expenditure.

 As for 3, well, that depends on you.
+Lawyers globally are turning to contract automation software.
 Are you ready to join the revolution?